vpetridis/job-board/README.md

 # The project

 This is a work in progress so far.
-Find out a nice design from [codewell.cc](https://www.codewell.cc/challenges/workside-job-board--61333de6a383e41090a3d413) and tried to implement it with a local fake server.
+Found out a nice design from [codewell.cc](https://www.codewell.cc/challenges/workside-job-board--61333de6a383e41090a3d413) and tried to implement it with a local fake server.
 Optimizations will happen gradually and code splitting will begin after I have an mvp.

-The point of this challenge is to find out what working flow really suites my needs.
+The point of this challenge is to find out which working flow really suites my needs.

 ## So far...
 I think developing with the raw data at first and then heading over to styling is much better.
 Many webDevs try to do the opposite (including my self).
 This exercise tries to find out the optimal way to develop an SPA.